Skip to main content

 These are clinic fees only.
 Medication, travel, and UK monitoring are additional costs.

-Greek IVF pricing sits between the Czech Republic (cheapest) and Spain (most established).
+Greek IVF pricing sits between the Czech Republic (lower-cost) and Spain (most established).
 The true saving for UK patients having IVF in Greece is typically 20-35% once you add flights, accommodation, and UK monitoring scans.

 Top Greek IVF clinics for UK patients